Chinese Thanksgiving and Native American History Month Books

 Chinese and English children’s books about Native American history

-These beautiful books about Native American people were originally published in English and translated into simplified Chinese (简体中文 / jiǎntǐ zhōngwén), traditional Chinese (繁体中文 / fántǐ zhōngwén), and/or English.
+These beautiful books about Native American people were published in English and translated into simplified Chinese (简体中文 / jiǎntǐ zhōngwén), traditional Chinese (繁体中文 / fántǐ zhōngwén), and/or English.

 Related: Simplified and Traditional Chinese: Which is Better?